zhuxindong/ninja/README.md

   - `--tls-key`, environment variable `TLS_KEY`, TLS certificate private key
   - `--proxies`, Proxy, supports proxy pool, multiple proxies are separated by `,`, format: protocol://user:pass@ip:port, if the local IP is banned, you need to turn off the use of direct IP when using the proxy pool, `-- disable-direct` turns off direct connection, otherwise your banned local IP will be used according to load balancing
   - `--workers`, worker threads: default 1
+  - `--disable-webui`, if you don’t want to use the default built-in WebUI, use this parameter to turn it off

 [...](https://github.com/gngpp/ninja/blob/main/README.md#command-manual)